yym68686/uni-api/README.md

   - provider: provider_name # Service provider name, such as openai, anthropic, gemini, openrouter, can be any name, required
     base_url: https://api.your.com/v1/chat/completions # Backend service API address, required
     api: sk-YgS6GTi0b4bEabc4C # Provider's API Key, required
+    disabled: false  # Set to true to disable this provider
     model: # Optional, if model is not configured, all available models will be automatically obtained through base_url and api via the /v1/models endpoint.
       - gpt-4o # Usable model name, required
       - claude-3-5-sonnet-20240620: claude-3-5-sonnet # Rename model, claude-3-5-sonnet-20240620 is the provider's model name, claude-3-5-sonnet is the renamed name, you can use a simple name to replace the original complex name, optional